Driver drowsiness detection

 Driver drowsiness detection, also known as driver alertness monitoring, is a car safety technology which helps prevent accidents caused by the driver getting drowsy.
 Various studies have suggested that around 20% of all road accidents are fatigue-related, up to 50% on certain roads.

 Drowsiness can impair a driver’s mental stability, reducing their ability to make sound decisions and potentially leading to physical harm and financial losses for both the driver and passengers.

 From 2024, the EU mandates drowsiness detection systems in all new vehicles to enhance road safety.

 Technology

 Various technologies can be used to try to detect driver drowsiness.

 Steering pattern monitoring

 Primarily uses steering input from electric power steering system.
-Monitoring a driver this way only works as long as a driver actually steers a vehicle actively instead of using an automatic lane-keeping system.
+Monitoring a driver this way only works as long as the driver actually steers a vehicle actively instead of using an automatic lane-keeping system.

 Vehicle position in lane monitoring

 Uses a lane monitoring camera.
-Monitoring a driver this way only works as long as a driver actually steers a vehicle actively instead of using an automatic lane-keeping system.
+Monitoring a driver this way only works as long as the driver actually steers a vehicle actively instead of using an automatic lane-keeping system.